-You’ll notice that the GoPro is void of screen so out of the box there’s no way to actually see what your going to be recording.
-However with a field of view of 170 degrees, fish eye, the small GoPro lens can capture a huge amount so while you might not be sure of exactly what it’s capturing after a couple of sessions you should have a good idea.
+Some GoPro cameras are void of a screen, so out of the box there’s no way to actually see what you’re going to be recording.
+However, with a fish-eye field of view of 170 degrees, the small GoPro lens can capture a huge amount.

-The key to composing videos with a GoPro camera is understanding that the GoPro will capture exactly what you see, so look forward and point the camera in the same direction and what you see and what the GoPro see’s will be pretty much one in the same thing, which makes sense.
+The key to composing videos with a GoPro camera is understanding that the GoPro will capture exactly what you see.
+So look forward and point the camera in the same direction, and what you see and what the GoPro sees will be pretty much the same thing.

 What you need to take into account is that the GoPro is positioned on a mount which is generally attached directly to or very close to something.

-So for example if you attach the camera to your handle bars and point it directly forward it will capture everything directly in front of you with a good amount of sky and ground.
+So, for example, if you attach the camera to your bike’s handle bars and point it directly forward it will capture everything directly in front of you with a good amount of sky and ground.

-You can check this composition roughly by lowering your nose to the bar and looking in the exact same direction as the lens, which should all sound simple and straight forward.
+You can check this composition roughly by lowering your nose to the bar and looking in the exact same direction as the lens.

-Where things start to get a little tricky is when the camera is positioned at a low or high view point, so if you have attached the GoPro to the bottom of your forks but keep the direction of the lens pointing directly forward and parallel to the ground, your footage is going to show a large quantity of ground racing past.
+Where things start to get a little tricky is when the camera is positioned at a low or high vantage point.
+If you have attached the GoPro to the bottom of your forks but keep the direction of the lens pointing directly forward and parallel to the ground, your footage is mostly going to the ground racing past.

-In this kind of situation, angling the camera up just slightly will capture more of the sky, your bike and, of course, the action that everyone is interested in and less of the disappearing earth.
+In these situations, angling the camera up just slightly will capture more of the sky, your bike and, of course, the action that everyone is interested in and less of the disappearing earth.

-If however you’re about to jump a double decker then you may want to leave the camera in the horizontal position or even tilt it down to capture that world beneath you.
+If, however, you’re about to jump a double decker bus, then you may want to leave the GoPro in the horizontal position or even tilt it down to capture that world beneath you.

 The position takes a while to master and the Silver and Black versions of the camera both have a super wide option that can be handy when checking composition is impossible.